Donate Now

 Para badminton is badminton for athletes with a range of physical disabilities.

-Who can play Para badminton?
+Who is eligible for Para badminton?

 Para badminton players are grouped into competition sports classes according to how their physical impairment impacts their ability to carry out the skills of the sport.
 This ensures competition is fair and equitable.